 According to a review of medical literature, the chances of being diagnosed with diabetes are very high if you have celiac disease.
 The other way around is also true: the prevalence of celiac disease in people with type 1 diabetes ranges from 10 to 20 percent.
 By comparison, the prevalence of the condition in the general population is approximately one percent.
 The vast majority of individuals who have been found to have both diseases either show no symptoms of celiac disease or manifest symptoms that can be easily confused with those of their diabetes.
 In light of this, those who have been diagnosed with celiac disease are urged to get tested for type 1 diabetes and vice versa.

-In this post we are going to break down the link between diabetes and celiac disease.
+In this post we've broken down the link between diabetes and celiac disease.

 What is Celiac Disease?